nuthankalyan/Car-Price-Predction-ML-Model/README.md

-# Car-Price-Predction-ML-Mode
+# Car-Price-Predction-ML-Mode:
-->Collected the data of car features
+1)Collected the data of car features
-->Performed Data Preprocessing and Data Cleaning ->Splitted the data into train and test
+2)Performed Data Preprocessing and Data Cleaning 3)Splitted the data into train and test
-->trained the model using Multi Linear Regression ->Predicted using the Model.
+4)trained the model using Multi Linear Regression 5)Predicted using the Model.